bitrise-io/devcenter/_articles/reviews/expose.md

 Other ways of using `envman`:

-* You can specify the value as the `--value` parameter (you can see this in the previous example), pipe the value:
+* You can specify the value as the `--value` parameter (you can see this in the previous example).
+Pipe the value as shown here:

       echo 'hi' | envman add --key MY_RELEASE_NOTE
 * Or read the value from a file: